 New Flower Bed

-As part of this year's Week of Discovering European Cemeteries and the Gardens of 80 project, a new flower bed will be created at the World War II memorial, a frequently visited part of the Fiumei Road Cemetery.
-The composition, made of flowers in two colors, will symbolize 80 years of peace following the end of World War II.
+As part of this year's Week of Discovering European Cemeteries and the Gardens of 80 project, a new flower bed was created at the World War II memorial, a frequently visited part of the Fiumei Road Cemetery.
+The composition, featuring a dove and the number 80, was made of flowers in two colors and symbolizes 80 years of peace following the end of World War II.

-Mr. Gábor Móczár, General Director of the Hungarian National Heritage Institute, will take a short walk through the newly planted tree alley at Fiumei Road Cemetery, which consists of nearly 80 trees, and will share his message of peace in a brief speech.
-The video will launch by May 9, 2025.
+Mr. Gábor Móczár, General Director of the Hungarian National Heritage Institute, took a short walk through the newly planted tree alley at Fiumei Road Cemetery, consisting of nearly 80 trees, and shared his message of peace in a brief speech.

 Guided Walk

-On May 9, 2025, a special guided walk entitled "The Struggle of Our Ancestors Is Transformed into Peace Through Remembrance" will take place at the Fiumei Road Cemetery, commemorating 80 years since the end of the Second World War.
+A special guided walk entitled "The Struggle of Our Ancestors Is Transformed into Peace Through Remembrance" will take place at the Fiumei Road Cemetery, commemorating 80 years since the end of World War II.
 During the programme, we will explore life’s works of the writers, poets, and visual artists buried here, seeking to understand how the themes of war and peace appear in their creative legacy.

 Highlights of the walk include: